 Turn on the ignition, turn on the left rear turn signal switch, the left rear turn signal should light up.

-- Inspect the left rear turn signal bulb for an open or shorted filament.
+- Inspect the left rear turn signal lamp for a broken or shorted filament.

-- If the lamp is defective, replace the lamp.
+- If the lamp is faulty, replace the lamp.

-- Turn off the turn signal switch, clear the DTC, test the left rear turn signal circuit for a short to voltage, short to ground, open, or high resistance.
+- Turn off the turn signal switch, clear the DTC, check the left rear turn signal circuit for a short to voltage, short to ground, open or high resistance.

-- If all circuits and connections are normal, replace the XBCM.
+- If there are no faults in all circuits and connections, replace the XBCM.

-Perform a post-repair diagnostic check after completing the diagnostic procedure.
+Perform a post-repair diagnostic check upon completion of the diagnostic procedure.

-Controller information for replacing, configuring and programming XBCM.
+Controller information for replacement, setup and programming of XBCM.

 DTC B3888 02: Trailer Right Turn Signal Circuit Short to Ground